-While we at Block Imaging Parts & Service do offer time and materials service and do our best to keep the costs to a minimum, we can’t honestly speak for other companies in the business.
-As a safeguard in these situations, here are some tips to help you make sure you’re getting the best deal on time and materials service calls.
+While we do offer time and materials service and do our best to keep the costs to a minimum, we can’t honestly speak for other companies in the business.
+As a safeguard in these situations, here are some tips to help you make sure you’re getting the best value out of time and materials service calls.

 Nothing is more embarrassing than calling in an engineer to repair something that you could easily repair yourself.
 Okay, so maybe it would be more embarrassing to live out that recurring dream where you go to work and realize you’ve forgotten pants, but the idea stands: Even though you aren’t an engineer there are still some things that you can do before paying to have someone look at your equipment.

-Like any computer, your imaging equipment may have a glitch and just need to be restarted.
-If the problem comes up again, consider an engineer.
+Like any computer, your imaging equipment may have a glitch and just need to reboot.
+If the problem starts to happen with any regularity, consider an engineer.

-If you’ve accepted the fact that you need an engineer onsite, make sure that you are getting the right person for the job.
-Here are some ideas that will help you.
+If you’ve tried the basics and had no success, you'll need an engineer onsite.
+Make sure that you are getting the right person for the job with these tips: